Born 1954, Tacoma, Washington

 2002 supplement, a meditation on dissolution and the body; The Kitchen, New York, NY.

-2001 american deluxe, multidisciplinary group performance.
-A meditation on violence; commissioned by and performed at Whitney Museum of American Art at Philip Morris, New York.
+2001 american deluxe, a meditation on violence; commissioned by The Whitney Museum of American Art.

 1999 Spooky Action at a Distance, a meditation on the film Swing Time (with Astaire & Rogers), quantum theory and identity; premiered at The Kitchen, New York.